Auctionator/Auctionator/.github/ISSUE_TEMPLATE/02-bug-report-latest-classic.md

 ---
-name: Bug report for a Vanilla alpha
+name: Bug report for the latest classic release
-about: You're using WoW Vanilla and an alpha version of Auctionator
+about: You're using the latest normal release of Auctionator on classic
 title: ''
-labels: vanilla
+labels: classic
 assignees: ''

 ---